OUR MISSION is to build trust and break down stereotypes between youth and police

 DR. NINA ROSE FISCHER, LMSW, PhD, Research and Evaluation

-Dr. Fisher is an Assistant Professor at John Jay College of Criminal Justice, and is the co-director of the prestigious Vera Fellowship for social justice.
-She has 25 years experience in harm reduction and youth justice.
+Dr. Fischer is an Associate Professor at John Jay College of Criminal Justice and is the co-director of the prestigious Vera Fellowship for social justice.
+She has 25-years experience in harm reduction and youth justice.
 Since 2015, she has been the principal independent researcher for YPI, focusing on the program's impact on youth and police.
 In 2020, her latest textbook, “The Case for Youth Police Initiative: Interdependent Fates and the Power of Peace,'' was published by Routledge to positive reviews.

 Our team brings decades of experience in youth development, law enforcement training, and community building to create YPIs that fit the needs of your community.